sysbio-iitmandi/MLG_Dashboard/README.md

 # MLG Dashboard

 ## Description
-The ProbML tool helps you classify your genomes into probiotic and non-probiotic based on the machine learning models developed by the Systems Biology Lab, IIT Mandi.
+MLG Dashboard is a lightweight, user-friendly GUI tool that leverages ProbML models to identify potential probiotic candidates directly from genomic data.
+In addition, the platform enables users to create personalized datasets and train custom machine learning models tailored to their specific research needs.

 ## Features
 - **ProbML Module**: Classify genomes into probiotics or non-probiotics using in-house trained 12 XGB_LD3_IITMd models.